Giorgio Vido

-Giorgio Vido (born 1 April 1941 in Padua) is an Italian politician.
+Giorgio Vido (born 1 April 1941 in Padua, death 8 December 2018) was an Italian politician.
 Elected to the Italian Chamber of Deputies for the Liga Veneta-Lega Nord, he left the party in 1994.

 In 2000 he contributed to the foundation of the Fronte Marco Polo with Fabio Padovan.
 After a dismal result in the 2000 regional elections (1.2%) he managed to merge his party with the Veneti d'Europa.
 The new party was called Liga Fronte Veneto and Giorgio Vido was national secretary from 2001 to 2003.